VasudhaBhat04/Academic-lab-works/README.md

 # Statistical Methods Lab (Stat Lab)
 This folder contains a collection of R programs as part of the Statistical Methods Laboratory coursework.

+# Analysis and Design of Algorithms Lab (Ada Lab)
+This folder contains a collection of C++ programs as part of the Analysis and Design of Algorithms Laboratory coursework.